Wei Sijia

 Wei Sijia (born 3 December 2003) is a Chinese tennis player.

-She has a career-high WTA singles ranking of world No. 114, achieved on 31 March 2025 and a doubles ranking of No. 257, attained on the 17 July 2023.
+She has a career-high singles ranking of 114 by the WTA, achieved on 31 March 2025, and a best doubles ranking of No. 257, attained on the 17 July 2023.

-Professional career
+Career

 2022: First tournament wins

-After not playing on the ITF World Tennis Tour in 2021, Wei began 2022 competing in qualifying draws at the $15k level.
+After not playing on the ITF Women's World Tennis Tour in 2021, Wei began 2022 competing in qualifying draws at the $15k level.
 With steadily improving results, she won her first final at the end of June.
 This led to a total of 16 titles (ten in doubles), and her WTA ranking climbed from 1054 at the end of 2020 to 434 a year later.
-All 16 titles were won in Monastir.
+All 16 titles were won in Monastir, Tunisia.

-In 2022, her first full year on the ITF Women's Tour, Wei won more matches than any other player with 64 main-draw wins.
+In 2022, her first full year on the ITF World Tour, Wei won more matches than any other player with 64 main-draw wins.
 Her total of ten doubles titles was also equal to the most for any player.

-Wei won her first ITF Circuit title above the $15k-level at the 2022 Open Feu Aziz Zouhir, in the doubles draw, partnering Priska Madelyn Nugroho.
+Wei won her first ITF Tour title above the $15k-level at the 2022 Open Feu Aziz Zouhir, in the doubles draw, partnering Priska Madelyn Nugroho.
 It was the fourth title win for the two partners.

-2023-2025: WTA Tour and major debuts
+2023–2025: WTA Tour and major debuts

 Wei qualified for the 2023 Jiangxi Open making her WTA Tour debut, losing in the first round to Kimberly Birrell.

-She qualified for the main draw of the 2024 Thailand Open 2 but lost to compatriot and fellow qualifier Gao Xinyu in the first round.
-Ranked No. 140, she received a wildcard for the main draw of the WTA 1000 2024 China Open making her debut at this WTA level and defeated qualifier Elena-Gabriela Ruse for her first WTA Tour win.
+She qualified for the main draw of the 2024 Thailand Open 2 but lost to compatriot and fellow qualifier, Gao Xinyu, in the first round.
+Ranked No. 140, she received a wildcard for the main draw of the WTA 1000 2024 China Open making her debut at this WTA Tour-level and defeated qualifier Elena-Gabriela Ruse for her first tour match win.
 She lost in the second round to 13th seed Beatriz Haddad Maia.
 Wei was given a wildcard entry into the 2024 Guangzhou Open and defeated sixth seed Rebecca Šramková in the first round to record her first win over a top-100 ranked opponent.
 In the second round, she lost to Wang Xiyu in three sets.

-Wei was runner-up at the 2025 WTA 125 Canberra Tennis International, losing to Aoi Ito in the final.
-She made her Grand Slam tournament main draw debut at the 2025 Australian Open, losing to fourth seed Jasmine Paolini in the first round.
+Wei was runner-up at the WTA 125 2025 Canberra Tennis International, losing to Aoi Ito in the final.
+She made her Grand Slam tournament main-draw debut at the 2025 Australian Open, losing to fourth seed Jasmine Paolini in the first round.